cmguandalin/TripoSH-Fitting-v2/README.md

 ## Acknowledgments

-- The `nautilus` library for MCMC sampling.
+- The `nautilus` library for sampling.
 - The emulator used for computing power spectrum and bispectrum predictions.